icehawk/icehawk.github.io/Contents/docs/icehawk/routing.md

 _&dash; request method interfaces_

-A route then is expressed as an object implementing on of the following interfaces:
+A route then is expressed as an object implementing one of the following interfaces:

 * For read rouutes: `IceHawk\IceHawk\Routing\Interfaces\RoutesToReadHandler`
 * For write routes: `IceHawk\IceHawk\Routing\Interfaces\RoutesToWriteHandler`